kalibera/rchk/doc/INSTALLATION.md

 	is `/usr`, WLLVM is `/usr/local/bin`, RCHK is the path to rchk directory created by git.

-## Fedora 32
+## Fedora 34

-These instructions are for LLVM 10.
-Tested October 21, 2020 on a clean install of Fedora 32.
+These instructions are for LLVM 12.
+Tested September 24, 2021 on a clean install of Fedora 34 (note: it is intentional to use branch named `llvm11` as there were no incompatible API changes in LLVM 12 impacting rchk.

 0. Install development tools and build dependencies for R:
 	* `dnf install dnf-plugins-core diffutils which`
-	* `dnf install redhat-rpm-config hostname java-1.8.0-openjdk-devel`
+	* `dnf install redhat-rpm-config hostname java-11-openjdk-devel`
         * `dnf install 'dnf-command(builddep)'`
 	* `dnf builddep R`
 	* `dnf groupinstall "Development Tools"`